 Hill View Montessori Charter Public School maintains an open reporting system in which any concerned person (staff member, student parent/guardian, or other) may report an incident of bullying or retaliation either experienced or witnessed.
-The school is committed to addressing
+The school is committed to addressing these incidents.
+Reports made by students or by parents/guardians may be made anonymously, by mail, or via email.

-Mail Incident Report Forms to: Dean of Students c/o HVM, 75 Foundation, Ave., Haverhill, MA 01835 Email to: Dean of Students at: gwhitson@hvmcps.org
+Mail Incident Report Forms to: Dean of Students Email to: Dean of Students

 Use of an Incident Reporting Form is not required as a condition of making a report.
-HVM will: 1) include a copy of the Incident Reporting Form in the Student & Family Handbook; 2) make it available in HVM's main office, HVM's School Social Worker, School Counselor, and Dean of Students offices, HVM's School Nurse office, and 3) post it on the school's website.
+HVM will: 1) include a copy of the Incident Reporting Form in the Student & Family Handbook; 2) make it available in HVM's main office, HVM's School Social Worker, Guidance Counselor, and Dean of Students offices, HVM's school nurse's office, and 3) post it on the school's website.
+The Incident Reporting Form will be made available in the most prevalent language(s) of origin of students and parents or guardians.